Rossetelima/Rossetelima/README.md

 - 💞️ I’m looking to collaborate on studies, research
 - 📫 How to reach me Talk about your research into technology that can improve someone's life
 - 😄 Pronouns: Ro7
-- ⚡ Fun fact: I dont remeber now!!!
+- ⚡ Fun fact: I dont remember now!!!

 <!---
 Rossetelima/Rossetelima is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.